 Troubleshooting Amazon S3

-Generally speaking, most issues are caused by incorrectly entering a configuration item.
-Make sure that there are no typos and that you are specifying the correct bucket name, region and keys.
+Most issues are caused by an incorrectly entered configuration item.
+Check for typos and confirm that you specified the correct bucket name, region, and keys.

-If you specify a region that does not match where the bucket or keys exist then you may see an error such as:
+If you specify a region that does not match where the bucket or keys exist, you may see an error such as:

 The bucket you are attempting to access must be addressed using the specified endpoint.

-Make sure that you choose the correct AWS region that corresponds to the location of the bucket and keys.
+Choose the AWS region that corresponds to the location of the bucket and keys.

-Be aware of case sensitivity differences when copying, moving, or syncing files and folders between Amazon S3 and other storage locations.
-Amazon S3 is a case sensitive system whereas other systems are not.
-This can cause files to be overwritten, and folders to have their contents merged, if their case insensitive names are a match.
+Account for case sensitivity differences when copying, moving, or syncing files and folders between Amazon S3 and other storage locations.
+Amazon S3 is case sensitive, while other systems are not.
+Files can be overwritten and folder contents merged when their case-insensitive names match.

 Subfolder-Only Permission

-If your S3 user policy does not have access to the entire bucket, or is restricted to specific subfolders only, then verification of access to the bucket may fail when testing credentials.
+If your S3 user policy does not have access to the entire bucket, or is restricted to specific subfolders, verification of access to the bucket may fail when testing credentials.

-Use the advanced setting for Can these credentials access the root of this remote or are they restricted to a subfolder? to specify a subfolder that can be used to verify access when testing your credentials.
+Use the advanced setting for Can these credentials access the root of this remote or are they restricted to a subfolder? to specify a subfolder for verifying access when testing your credentials.

 S3 Bucket Access Permission Issues

-To troubleshoot, configure your IAM policy with the least restrictive possible options and re-test.
-Incrementally apply changes to the IAM policy to determine which change or option is causing the access issue.
+To troubleshoot, configure your IAM policy with the least restrictive options available and re-test.
+Apply changes to the IAM policy incrementally to determine which change or option is causing the access issue.

 {